 Age-related macular degeneration (AMD) is one of the leading causes of vision loss among people age 50 and older.
 If you live in Schuylkill County, take advantage of the AMD treatment options that are available at Eye Consultants of Pennsylvania by having your eyes examined regularly.

 Our experienced team provides state-of-the-art AMD care in Berks County, Schuylkill County, and throughout Eastern Pennsylvania, using the latest techniques and treatments.
 All of our doctors are board certified by the American Board of Ophthalmology and continually update their skills and knowledge to offer patients the latest advancements in eye care.

-Barry C. Malloy, MD and Michael Cusick, MD are our fellowship-trained, board-certified vitreo-retinal specialists who specialize in the treatment of macular degeneration, diabetic eye disease, retinal detachment, macular edema and many other conditions that affect the retina.
+Barry C. Malloy, MD, Michael Cusick, MD and Anastasia Traband, MD are our fellowship-trained, board-certified vitreo-retinal specialists who specialize in the treatment of macular degeneration, diabetic eye disease, retinal detachment, macular edema and many other conditions that affect the retina.
 They will evaluate your eyes and help you manage macular degeneration before it causes severe vision loss.

 The Stages of Macular Degeneration